soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

-- **May 2024**, A workshop on Sports Analytics.
-Conference on Excellence in Research & Education, Indian Institute of Management Indore, India.

 - **Jul 2024**, A divide-and-conquer approach for spatio-temporal analysis of large house price data from Greater London.
 EcoSta Conference 2024, Beijing, China.